chenxin415/flowstar/README.md

 The tool can also be used to find potential counterexamples when the overapproximated flowmap is deterministic.
 E.g., when an unsafe intersection is detected for a TM $p(x_0,t)$, you may use the domain contraction function to reduce $x_0$'s range, which is the initial set, and find an overapproximation of the unsafe initial states.

+# Getting Started

+### *Installation*

+The following GNU open-source libraries should be pre-installed: M4, GMP, MPFR, GSL, GLPK, BISON, FLEX.
+Most of them are available at [https://ftp.gnu.org/](https://ftp.gnu.org/).

+Flow\* does not require an installation.
+You may simply run **make** to compile the source code and a static library file libflowstar.a will be generated.
+The compilation should be done by GCC 8.0 or a later version.
+You may need to rename 'g++' in the makefile to ensure that an appropriate compiler is called.

 --
 **More content will be added.**